jasonbrooks/byo-atomic/README.md

 ## Next, build the Atomic host:

 The *.json files in the c7 and f20 directories contain the definitions for these Atomic hosts.
+The *-atomic-base.json file contains the list of repositories to include.
+The git repo I've pointed to includes the *.repo files you need.
+If you wish to add others, put them in the c7 or f20 folder and reference them in centos-atomic-base.json or fedora-atomic-base.json.

+The *-atomic-server-docker-host.json files pull in the base json files, and add additional packages.
+To add or remove packages, edit fedora-atomic-server-docker-host.json or centos-atomic-server-docker-host.json.

 ### For CentOS 7: